 By Will Robertson

 I’m writing this blog post from Costa Rica this morning because my directors tasked me with the exciting job of planning and scouting one of our new trips for the 2018 summer: Costa Rica Mountains & Coast.
 Now, ye Apogee faithful will know that we’ve been offering a trip in Costa Rica (Costa Rica Language & Service) since 2016.
 Costa Rica may be a small country, but it has more than its fair share of attractions — well worth offering two Apogee trips in the same country!
 What’s the difference between the trips, you might ask?
 Costa Rica Language & Service (CRLS) is a nine-day adventure focused on (you guessed it) improving Spanish language skills and engaging in meaningful service that will also give students a chance to practice their Spanish skills.
 It’s not all work and no play — CRLS students will also have ample time to explore their natural surroundings with trips to waterfalls, a guided tour to see the impressive wildlife in Manuel Antonio National Park, and of course, a Costa Rica essential: zip-lining.
-Costa Rica Mountains & Coast (CRMC), falls under our “hiking trip” category, and will contain a backpacking portion, day hikes, snorkeling, surfing, and zip-lining.
+Costa Rica Mountains & Coast (CRMC), falls under our “hiking trip” category, and will contain a backpacking portion, day hikes, surfing, and zip-lining.
 What both trips will have in common is the Apogee backbone: up to 12 great kids, 2 super leaders, and the goals of fun, friendship, accomplishment, community, and adventure for all.

 Now that we’ve distinguished the two trips: what exactly have I been doing down here in the land of Pura Vida?
-Well, aside from eating a lot of arroz con pollo and platoons amarillos, I’ve been doing a lot of hiking, driving, and talking.
+Well, aside from eating a lot of arroz con pollo and platanos amarillos, I’ve been doing a lot of hiking, driving, and talking.
 Let’s start in San Gerardo de Rivas.

 San Gerardo is a small town tucked in the mountains in the southern half of the country.
 It’s a sleepy village, but has one big claim to fame: the trailhead for the twelve-thousand foot mountain Chirripó leaves right off of it’s main street.
-Chirripó is the tallest mountain in Costa Rica, and on a clear day you can see both the Atlantic and the Pacific from the top of the mountain.
-Part of the mission of my scouting trip was to see if summiting Chirripó would be an accomplishable goal for our trips.
+Chirripó is the tallest mountain in Costa Rica, and there are kilometers of hiking trails surrounding the area.
 So, on Thursday, I set off on my Chirripó adventure.
+As I hiked the trails around the mountain, I saw and heard monkeys in the trees, marveled at the density of the forest, and took countless selfies at the lookouts along the way.

-The scenically-placed hut also serves remarkably good food and I was able to chat at length with some of the folks who work there, who were all very excited at the prospect of our groups hiking Chirripó.
-I summited and descended the mountain following day (which our groups will split into two days, staying one more night at the alpine hut).
 After a quick shower at the lovely hostel in San Gerardo that will house our groups the night before and after their hike, I jumped in the car and headed to Uvita, a beach town on the Pacific Coast of Costa Rica.

 Tonight I’m headed deep into the rainforest to meet with the owners of the eco-lodge where students will spend two nights on our CRMC trip.
 We’ve worked with this family-run eco-lodge for the past two years on our CRLS trip, and we’re now shifting our time at the eco-lodge to CRMC, as it caters more to the theme of CRMC than it does to CRLS — I’m excited to re-connect with the family and plan out the two days of activities that our students will engage in at the eco-lodge.